 Black Horse Carrier's roots go back to the 1880's to Des Plaines Illinois where a company called Des Plaines Transfer operated with horses and wagons, moving then-common household items such as pianos, moving trunks, billiard tables, as well as farm and nursery products.

-In 1925, sometime after Des Plaines Transfer replaced its teams of horses with motorized trucks, Conrad W. Niedert bought the business assets of Des Plaines Transfer, including two trucks, a Master and a Ford.
+In 1925, sometime after Des Plaines Transfer replaced its teams of horses with motorized trucks, Conrad W. Niedert bought the business assets of Des Plaines Transfer.
+The purchase included two trucks; a Master, with motor #78833, and a Ford with motor #865492.

 Shortly after the purchase Conrad's son Ferdinand also started operating a motorized trucking business, and after Ferdinand's untimely death in the 1930's the two businesses essentially merged into a single business.